 Why’s the number going up?
 Over the years, Google has introduced a variety of search results, like knowledge maps and featured snippets.
 It’s now prioritizing its own content over other sources – and not just Maps and Images.
 Users can watch videos, find hotels, follow sports results, and (as of December 2019) track packages without leaving the SERP.

-This new information is starving third-party sites of clicks – brands like Expedia and TripAdvisor are particularly struggling.
+This new information is starving third-party sites of clicks – brands like Expedia and TripAdvisor were already struggling because of this trend.

-In other words, Google’s becoming a direct competitor.
+In other words, Google’s been evolving into a direct competitor.
 Already around 14% of all clicks go back to Google’s own properties.
-Is the trend following in the footsteps of Chinese search giant Baidu?
-Their rich snippets can take up to 70% of the space on page one.
+It’s a trend that mirrors Chinese search giant, Baidu, whose rich snippets can take up to 70% of the space on page one.
 That leaves little room for even high-ranking websites.

 So how can you boost your visibility in 2020?
 Here are some starting points:

 - Optimize relevant content for zero-click searchers.
 Think featured snippets, CTR optimization, and the Google knowledge graph.